Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Binding problem

 The net currents for devices A and B, evolving through time, is portrayed for one of the simulations in Figs. 6(a) and 6(b) respectively.
 Meanwhile, the corresponding synaptic resistances for the network are plotted in Fig. 6(c) to elucidate the learning process discussed previously.
-The learning phase for the simulation shown herein concludes at $120ns$.
+The learning phase for the simulation is plotted as a function of timestep of the LLG simulation of the MTJ devices ($0.1ps$).
 Observing the temporal profiles, an interesting deduction can be formulated, confirming that the different post-neurons get dominantly locked to different injection frequencies.
 The two sinusoids, being initially out of phase and adding up in comparable amounts for post-neurons, result in very low net currents.
 But, as the learning progresses, it becomes clear that one of the frequency gets dominant for a particular post-neuron, and thus the envelope tends to flatten in the end.
-It is worth mentioning here that there will be a programming delay associated with the synaptic resistance changes depending on the underlying technology.
-Since the focus of this article is on the MTJ neural synchrony aspect, we did not consider any specific synaptic device programming delay constraint.
-In reality, from a system design perspective, we need to make sure that the oscillation time-scale is sufficiently larger than the synaptic state change delay requirement.
-This can be achieved by tuning the volume (or equivalently barrier height) of the MTJ neurons.
+It is worth mentioning here that the synaptic learning simulation in this work was performed from an algorithmic standpoint in a technology agnostic fashion.
+Depending on the underlying synapse technology, prior proposals for peripheral design for STDP learning needs to be considered \cite{sengupta2016hybrid,serrano2013stdp}.
+Since the focus of this article is on the MTJ neural synchrony aspect, we did not consider any specific synaptic device programming delay constraint (which is reflected in the instantaneous state changes of the synaptic connection strengths in Fig. 6(c)).
+In reality, from a system design perspective, we need to have interleaved synaptic device state update phases that do not interfere with the neuron oscillation behavior (for instance, through decoupled write-read phases of three-terminal synaptic devices \cite{sengupta2016hybrid}).
+The convergence was also not affected with reduced programming resolution of the synaptic connections (4-bits), thereby indicating resiliency to quantization \cite{hu2021quantized}.

 Cohesing to one of the percept should surmise of a random event to provide equal chance for any of the two possible configurations to develop.
 Indeed, it is observed in our network that the synchronization occurs for random first and second layer neurons, post-training.
 Such a phenomenon can be accredited to the natural thermal fluctuations in our system, which tend to perturb the MTJ device's periodic nature.
 Fig. 7(a) and 7(b) respectively depict the FFTs and cross-spectrum phase for various devices in the network for one such possible configuration upon learning termination.
 Specifically, cross-spectrum phases for device-pairs 1 \& A (blue curve), 1 \& 3 (yellow curve) and 1 \& B (green curve) in Fig. 7(b) are plotted to highlight that device 1, 2 and A get locked in phase at the injection frequency ($7.05GHz$) while being completely out of phase with devices 3, 4 and B for the considered configuration.